 When I got a request for a dairy free clam chowder recipe, my first thought was ‘I don’t know about this, that may well be beyond my abilities!’.
 But I shouldn’t have worried it wasn’t possible, because here we are with the tastiest clam chowder.
 It’s perfectly creamy, and just the right amount of thickness you’d expect from a chowder.

 My main concern in creating a dairy free chowder was how to make it super creamy.
 If you add too much of the usual ingredients, (like cashew cream or coconut cream) they just take over with their strong flavor.
 But I finally settled on a super easy trick that solved everything!

-And here’s the secret: I blended a bit of coconut cream with some of the cooked potatoes.
+And here’s the secret: I blended a bit of unsweetened coconut cream with some of the cooked potatoes.
 This created a ultra creamy dairy free chowder that’s also naturally gluten free!

 From there this creamy mixture is poured back into the clam chowder, and that’s where the magic happens!
 The other bonus with blending up part of the potatoes is they also thicken the chowder.
-This means this recipe is gluten free as well – so really it’s a win win all around!
+This means this recipe is gluten free as well as dairy free – so really it’s a win win all around!

 - Bacon – I believe every good chowder starts with a bit of sautéed bacon.
 And I know you’ll love the flavor it adds to the mix here!

 - Onions, garlic, & celery – These 3 make up your chowder soup base and provide a lot of flavor.